Codyvanzandt/beautiful-jekyll/_posts/2018-08-22-bcts-formatting.md

 > You are too blunt.
 Go to it orderly [12]

 Well let me tell you, going about things in an orderly manner isn't just good advice for Petruchio.
-It's *essential* advice for anyone writing anything larger than a toy program.
+It's *essential* advice for developers.

 You see, poor formatting can hamstring your readers just as easily as poor design.